MKx6/Cpe-445-Project/README.md

 # Cpe-445-Project

 # Team members:
+Maryam Matar 2201127518
-#Maryam Matar and Ghezlan Alotaibi
+Ghezlan Alotaibi 2192131066

-This projct is developed by Ghezlan and Maryam, it is a CPU scheduling program that incorporates multiple strategies, including Shortest Remaining Time First (SRTF), First-Come, First-Served (FCFS), Round Robin, and a custom algorithm of our own creation.
+This project is CPU scheduling program that incorporates multiple strategies, including Shortest Remaining Time First (SRTF), First-Come, First-Served (FCFS), Round Robin, and a custom algorithm of our own creation.
 To run this program, we need an input file containing information about each process, such as the process ID, arrival time, and burst time.
 Here's an explanation of each process strategy:

 1. First-Come First-Served (FCFS):